 Peach crepes are an easy and elegant dessert.
-These days you can buy crepes in many grocery stores, but personally, I think the store-bought crepes are tough and bland, so I usually make my own.
+These days you can buy crepes in many grocery stores, but personally, we think the store-bought crepes are tough and bland, so we usually make our own.
 Because they freeze well and take up little space, they're a good candidate for making extra and then keeping in your freezer.
 These crepes are quite as good with frozen peaches, but in January the frozen variety can provide a welcome reminder of summer, and they're much better than the so-called "fresh" peaches sold in the supermarket - hard, flavorless things shipped in from Chile.

 - 1 large fresh peach (peeled and chopped or the equivalent of frozen peaches)